fgadaleta/datascienceathome/_posts/services/2016-08-05-consultancy.md

 date: 2016-08-05
 img: tree.png
 alt: image-alt
 #project-date: NA
 #client: NA
-category: Consultancy
+category: intelligence
-title: Consultancy
+title: Deep Learning
-description: I can provide technical consulting regarding data science, deep learning, computing architectures and  the most prominent software packages currently available.
-My skills in distributed infrastructure are essential to give the insights you need to start your own data analytics pipeline in the most optimized and efficient environment.
-Feel free to schedule a meeting with me
+description: We provide technical consulting regarding artificial intelligence and deep learning together with the computing architectures and  the most prominent software packages that are currently available.
+Our expertise in distributed systems is essential to give the insights one needs to get started with a customized data analytics pipeline in the most optimized and efficient environment.
+Contact us!
 ---